DNS-over-HTTPS

 - New cyber threats that take advantage of the lack of visibility.
 Godlua malware has already been found exploiting DoH.
 The malware uses the protocol’s encryption to freely establish communication with the command and control (C&C) server.

-And if all that’s not enough to be wary of DoH, consider this: DoH service providers know IP addresses and DNS queries.
-And it is unclear how this data can be used by them.
+One final point to consider is this: DoH service providers know IP addresses and DNS queries.
+And it is unclear how they can use this data.
 As there is only a small group of DoH providers these days, this concentrates the control over DNS responses in only a few companies.
-That is dangerous and the opposite of what DNS should be – a hierarchical and decentralized system.
-It is a threat to Net Neutrality.
+As such, it poses a threat to Net Neutrality.

 There are some options to help control the use of DoH in the business environment.
 For example, preventing applications from configuring DoH servers and blocking the use of browsers that have DoH enabled are workarounds.